Discover a one-year, career-focused master’s degree in natural resources

 - Curriculum vitae (CV) or résumé

-- Admitted applicants generally meet one of the three following criteria:
+- Admitted applicants generally meet one of the two following criteria:

 - GPA ≥3.5 with evidence of strong foundational coursework and a demonstrated ability to succeed in Cornell courses